Akshay-21/Data-Structures-and-Algorithms-Java/src/LinkedLists/README.md

 result = true/false
 ```

-    5.1 Find/Search Element in the list with returning value.
+    5.1 Find/search an element in the list and return its value..

 ```
 e.g